scalarcode/databricks-developer-foundations-capstone/README.md

 9. Open the notebook, **Exercise 00 - Overview**.

 ### Completing the Capstone Project
-1. Start with notebook **Exercise 00 - Overview** which provides an overview and context for the project.
+1. Start with notebook **Exercise 01 - Overview and Install** which provides an overview and context for the project.
 2. From there, work your way through each notebook (1-6)